 Rinsing antifreeze or liquids tainted with antifreeze down the drain is illegal in many communities.

 Though labeled nontoxic, propylene glycol antifreeze is simply less toxic.
-Animals can still become sick if they drank sufficient quantities, according to EPA.
+Animals can still become sick if they drank sufficient quantities.

-As little as one teaspoon of antifreeze can cause irreversible damage to a cat or dog's liver and other internal organs.
+As little as 1 teaspoon of antifreeze can cause irreversible damage to a cat's or dog's liver and other internal organs.